Senator Feinstein has a long history of fighting to protect workers’ rights in the workplace and has a strong pro-labor record.

 - Senator Feinstein is a strong supporter of bringing manufacturing back to the United States to provide more high-paying jobs for American workers.

-- She is a cosponsor of the Bring Jobs Home Act in 2017 to provide businesses with a tax credit when they move an offshore location to the U.S. and to deny tax credits for outsourcing expenses.
+- She is a cosponsor of the Bring Jobs Home Act of 2017 to provide businesses with a tax credit when they move an offshore location to the U.S. and to deny tax credits for outsourcing expenses.